Polysubstance Use: Alcohol and Cocaine

 Find out if your insurance covers addiction treatment in minutes.
 We accept most insurance!

-Alcohol is a depressant substance that also affects the central nervous system, that works by slowing down brain and body activity creating the euphoric sensation of calm and relaxation.
-Symptoms of alcohol use include impaired thinking and judgment, decrease in reaction time, slurred speech, loss of coordination and even black outs and memory loss.
+Alcohol is a depressant substance that also affects the central nervous system, which works by slowing down brain and body activity creating the euphoric sensation of calm and relaxation.
+Symptoms of alcohol use include impaired thinking and judgment, decrease in reaction time, slurred speech, loss of coordination and even blackouts and memory loss.
 A highly addictive substance due to its ability to physically alter normal brain functions, alcohol can greatly impact other organ functions, leading to heart disease, liver disease and cancer.
 Using alcohol can also increase cravings for cocaine making it more difficult to quit either substance, leading to an endless cycle of misuse and addiction.

 One contributing factor to the popularity of this drug combination is the fact that they make a common appearance in the nightlife and club life scene.
-Alcohol and cocaine are often associated with the partying lifestyle where the environment is often fast paced and high energy where people party all night or dance all night.
+Alcohol and cocaine are often associated with the partying lifestyle where the environment is often fast-paced and high energy where people party all night or dance all night.

 Reach out to Hotel California by the Sea

 We specialize in treating addiction and other co-occurring disorders, such as PTSD.
 Our Admissions specialists are available to walk you through the best options for treating your addiction.